UdaniSoo/Python/finance/README.md

 np.arange(start, stop, step)
 numpy is imported as np.

+Q&A
+1. Create an array company_ids containing the numbers 1 through 7 (inclusive).
+2. Create an array company_ids_odd containing only the odd numbers from 1 through 7 (inclusive).

 ```python
 # Create and print company IDs
 company_ids = np.arange(1, 8, 1)